devvictrix/py-pixel-bot/docs/adrs/ADR-008-Integrating-Gemini-API-for-Enhanced-Visual-Understanding.md

         *   **Determinism Reduction:** Introduces non-determinism from the AI model's responses.

 2.  **Gemini for Rule/Action Generation from Natural Language:**
     *   *Description:* User describes an automation task in natural language (e.g., "If I see an error message, click the OK button").
-A Gemini text model attempts to parse this description and generate the corresponding PyPixelBot JSON profile structure.
+A Gemini text model attempts to parse this description and generate the corresponding Mark-I JSON profile structure.
     *   *Pros:* Potentially offers a very user-friendly way to configure simple automations.
     *   *Cons:*
         *   **High Complexity & Risk:** Extremely challenging to implement reliably and safely.
 High risk of misinterpreting instructions and generating incorrect or even harmful automation rules.
 Requires sophisticated parsing and mapping to the specific profile schema.